-Students sign a 'registration schedule' for their sequence of major courses at orientation.
+Students sign a I'm hoping someone in the Registrar can verify this section and process.
+I am unfamiliar with how registration is facilitated for these students.... for their sequence of major courses at orientation.
 This registration schedule serves as a request to be registered for those courses.
 Submission of a signed registration schedule indicates the student requests to be registered for courses provided all holds on the student's account are resolved.
 Any hold on a student's account will prevent course registration from being finalized.
 These holds may include, but are not limited to, admissions hold, accounts receivable holds, and financial aid holds.
 If a signed registration schedule is on file in the Registrar's Office, the student will be registered for each semester's courses if all holds have been lifted in time.
 If a student decides not to attend in any given semester, he or she must contact the School of Nursing to update his or her registration schedule.
 Any changes to a student's schedule will be made in consultation with the School of Nursing and will require the completion of additional paperwork.